 WHERE: Dawt Mill Resort, Tecumseh Missouri

-River Pretty Writers Retreat is a writing intensive program that offers generative workshops in poetry, fiction, creative non-fiction, and graphic narrative for registered participants.
+River Pretty Writers Retreat is a writing intensive program that offers generative workshops in poetry, fiction, and creative non-fiction for registered participants.
 You will be led by dedicated writers who are committed to sharing their love of the craft.
 We believe that when a community of writers come together to create new work, we are able to break through old habits and generate a product that is much stronger and truer than before.